 Routine maintenance tips for cleaning leather boots and shoes

-Before stains happen, it’s important to maintain the quality and health of your leather boots and shoes on a daily basis.
+Before stains happen, it’s important to maintain the quality of your leather boots and shoes on a daily basis.

 - Brush off dirt and debris

 When dirt or debris sits on your leather for long periods of time it damages the material.
 Be sure to brush any dirt or debris off of your leather boots three to five times each week with a dry, soft-bristled brush.

 - Create a solution of soap and warm water if dirt persists

 If the dirt remains after brushing, try mixing a solution of warm water and a few drops of oil-free dish soap.
 Dip a microfiber cloth into the soapy solution and wipe off the dirt.
 Dry with a clean towel.

 Failing to condition your leather boots properly causes cracking that makes your boots look old and dull.
 Make sure to condition your leather boots every two weeks.
 You can purchase a leather conditioner, or you can make your own by mixing one part white vinegar with two parts linseed oil.
 Use a microfiber cloth or towel and apply the solution to the surface of your boots.
 Let it sit anywhere from 15 minutes to 5 hours depending on the results you’d like to achieve.
 The longer the conditioner sits, the smoother your leather will be.
 After the conditioner sits, buff it off with a clean cloth.

 When your leather boots or shoes sit in the sun for an extended period of time it dries the leather and causes it to crack.
 If your boots need to dry, avoid placing them in direct sunlight.
 Let your boots air dry without the heat of the sun.